 HEARTS BEAT LOUD

-Hearts Beat Loud is a wonderful, heartwarming movie that quickly soared to the top of my favorite heartwarming Indie movies list.
-Frank – good name – (Nick Offerman, Parks and Recreations’ Ron Swanson, The Little Hours) and his daughter Sam (Kiersey Clemons, Transparent, Dope), and their life during the last summer before Sam is planning to attend UCLA.
-Frank raised Sam alone in Brooklyn after the wife was killed about 17 years earlier.
+Hearts Beat Loud is a wonderful, heartwarming movie that quickly soared to the top of my favorite heartwarming Indie movie list.
+Frank – good name – (Nick Offerman, Parks and Recreations, The Little Hours) and his daughter Sam (Kiersey Clemons, Transparent, Dope), during the last summer before Sam leaves home to attend UCLA.
+Frank raised Sam alone in Brooklyn after the wife was killed 17 years earlier.
 The family is gifted musically, and Dad – a snobby vinyl record shop owner – taught his daughter well, but Sam wants to be a Doctor.
 Emotions start to flow as Sam prepares to leave home (and leave her girlfriend Rose [Sasha Lane]) and Frank and Sam begin writing Indie/Pop music like they did when she was 12.

 The whole process of writing and producing music in their home seemed genuine and believable, at least for someone who has never produced music.
 Both actors do the singing and some playing and all the music in the movie was recorded on set.
 The creating and producing of the four original songs got me hooked, but the movie is really about letting go and doing the right thing in that final tough year your kids are living at home.
 A double feel good movie: 1) sentimental & heartwarming story, and 2) satisfying and well-done Indie/Pop music.